Lusk Photos

 North of the Breaks on Sage Creek was the Hat Creek Station.
 As noted on a previous page, there were two Hat Creek Stations, the newer one slightly to the west of the old is still in existence.
 Hat Creek, itself, is in Nebraska, but through error, Capt.
 Egan in establishing the fort, thought he was on Hat Creek.
 The name stuck.
 Further to the north, near present day Mule Creek Junction and just south of the present day Weston County line, was the Robbers' Roost Road Ranch.
 The Robbers' Roost Station was a long, low, crude building with a sod roof.
 See photo on Deadwood Stage page.

-Next Page: Manville and Keeline.
+Next Page: Jay Em and Node.